parveenkumar-dev/NodeJsBlogPost/README.md

 **Important** - the Mongo Atlas database credentials provided in `dev.js` are read only.
 If you attempt to login without using your own connection string (covered in the course) you will get the following error `[0] MongoError: user is not allowed to do action [insert] on [advnode.users]`

-This application contained Nodejs, expressJs, MongoDb redis cache, upload to s3 signed url.
+This application contained Nodejs, React Js, expressJs, MongoDb redis cache, upload to s3 signed url.